Guidelines for Dissertation Defence

 1. Commencing the pre-examination process

-• Proposal for pre-examiners and possibly already for the Opponent is made.
-In addition, the doctoral researcher provides the certificate of the Turnitin plagiarism check and other possible appendices required by the faculty.
+- Proposal for pre-examiners and possibly already for the Opponent is made.
+Additionally, the certificate of the Turnitin plagiarism check (if this has not been delivered as part of the proposal), along with any other appendices required by the faculty, is submitted to the faculty.

 2. Appointing pre-examiners